coq/coq/doc/sphinx/language/gallina-extensions.rst

 .. cmd:: Variable @ident : @type

-   This command links :token:`type` to the name :token:`ident` in the context of the current section (see Section :ref:`section-mechanism` for a description of the section mechanism).
+   This command links :token:`type` to the name :token:`ident` in the context of the current section.
 When the current section is closed, name :token:`ident` will be unknown and every object using this variable will be explicitly parametrized (the variable is *discharged*).
-   The :cmd:`Variable` command out of any section is equivalent to :cmd:`Local Parameter`.

    .. exn:: @ident already exists.
       :name: @ident already exists.
 (Variable)